What Is A Credit Score?

 The Reality: PARTIALLY TRUE.

 While paying off a debt is always the right move for your financial health, the impact on your credit score can vary depending on the type of debt and the size of the debt (see summary table below).
-The reason that credit scores can sometimes decline when a debt is paid off is the impact on credit utilization rates (factor 2 above) which depend on both the total outstanding debt and the maximum credit available.
+The reason credit scores can sometimes experience a temporary dip when a debt is paid off applies primarily to installment loans (like auto or student loans).
+When you close out a loan, you lose an active account contributing to your 'Credit Mix,' whereas completely paying off a revolving credit card balance while keeping the card open will almost always cause a significant score increase.

 Myth 6: Paying off a debt removes any associated negative marks from my credit report.